gabgosrob/flipthatcoin/README.md

 On the frontend, [js-cookie](https://www.npmjs.com/package/js-cookie) and [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) were used for user authentication and authorization.

 In the backend, [mongoose](https://www.npmjs.com/package/mongoose) and [bcryptjs](https://www.npmjs.com/package/bcryptjs) were used to store and manipulate user data securely.
-The [elo-rating](https://www.npmjs.com/package/elo-rating) library was used for the rating calculations after coinflips.

 ## Setup